silnrsi/font-awami/documentation/developer/dev11_testing.md

 ![Output for basicforms vs. allbasechars](images/FTML_BasicVsAllChars.png)

-_Compare the output for basicforms mode (right) vs. allbasechars modes_
+_Compare the output for basicforms mode (right) vs. allbasechars mode: the basic shapes are the same, but the characters are different._

 For **basic_somediac** and **basic_alldiac**, we generate the same sequences as **basicforms** but duplicate each sequence by including diacritics on each character.
 The **basic_somediac** format essentially duplicates **basicforms** but with zabars and zers on each base character, so it is about twice as long.